blocka/vue-simpleform/README.md

 The main component takes two props:

 1. `value`.
 This is used to set the initial form state, which will be a deep copy of what is passed in.
 2. `validate`.
 This is a function which is called to validate the form.
-This happens when any of the fields are updated, or the form is submitted.
-It can return a promise to do asynchronous validation
+This happens when any of the fields are updated, or the form is submitted. ~It can return a promise to do asynchronous validation~ as of 1.0.0 it only works synchronously

 And `$emits` a `submit` event when the form is submitted.
 The callback for the submit event takes an object with following keys: